kartonfarkas/api_docs/source/suite/emails/emails_deleting.rst

 Deleting E-Mails
 ================

-Deletes an email and all related launches (test emails) in eMarketing Suite.
+Deletes an email and all related launches (test emails) in the eMarketing Suite.

 Endpoint
 --------